11 Best Non Firearm Weapon For Home Defense

 2. Chair

 An alternative option is a sturdy chair.
-The right-sized chair can reinforce a door as a makeshift security bar.
-It can also keep an armed intruder at bay in a narrow hall.
+The right-sized chair can reinforce a door as a makeshift security bar and keep an armed intruder at bay in a narrow hall.

 If you connect early on with a bat, an experienced attacker may close the distance, making the bat less effective.
 In such cases, a chair can provide some delay and keep them at a distance.